katrinleinweber/poPR/README.md

 own comparison page to review the changes with the option to start a PR.
 This approach aims to keep code complexity and the number of API requests low.

-To analyse larger repositories, create a [Personal Access Token][PAT] with at least the `public_repo` scope and and pass it with the `--PAT=` option.
+To analyse repositories with many forks faster, create a [Personal Access Token][PAT] with at least the `public_repo` scope and and pass it with the `--PAT=` option.
+However, this should only rarely be necessary, because unlike other tools, _poPR_ waits at each potential PR for your review.
+Thus, it won't burn its GitHub API allowance as quickly as other tools.

 [PAT]: https://github.com/settings/tokens